 To generate file-level indexes for all supported volumes that are included in the backup snapshot, select this option.
 File-level indexing lets you restore individual files and directories from Full, Incremental, and Differential image-level backups of virtual machines.
-For more information on how file-level indexing affects backups, see Configuring default settings.
+For more information on how file-level indexing affects backups, see Enhancing the CDP scheduling with jobs having many VMs in the selection.